 We are completely and totally obsessed with creating the best leather camera straps in the world.
-Each of our leather camera straps is handmade in England using the finest materials in the world, including Horween Chromexcel leather, corrosion resistant chrome split rings and thick, polyester stitching.
+Each of our leather camera straps is handmade in England using the finest materials in the world, including Horween Chromexcel leather, the finest quality 304 stainless steel split rings and thick, polyester stitching.
 The below should give you some information about how our straps are made and why we do what we do.

 Making the world's best leather camera straps

-We are going to look at how we've developed a range of the world's best leather camera straps.
+A brief overview of how we developed a range of the world's best leather camera straps.

 Of course, we understand that the word "best" is highly subjective.
 What one person thinks is the best camera strap could be very different than what another person thinks.
 When we developed our range of camera straps we had the following criteria that we followed, in order to create, what was, in our mind's, the best camera straps on the market today:

 • A leather camera strap must be far superior to the stock strap provided by most camera manufacturers.